 - Clannad / Clannad After Story

 I’m listing these mainly so you don’t think I forgot something.
 They are presented in no particular order.
-Of these shows, I think FLCL has the best chance of making the Top 10.

 My favorite shows are more like comfort food – you wouldn’t necessarily want to serve them to guests.
 This is not a showcase of the best anime in terms of story and production quality.
 It’s just the stuff that I like – for whatever reason.